apollographql/rover/examples/supergraph-demo/README.md

 ### Individual `rover dev` instances

-`cd` into each subgraph directory, run `npm install` to install dependencies, and run `cargo rover dev --command 'npm run start'`.
-Press `[Enter]` when it asks you for the name of the subgraph (it just defaults to the current directory name).
+`cd` into each subgraph directory, run `npm install` to install dependencies.
+In one terminal, run `npm run start`, and in another terminal, run `cargo rover dev`.
+Press `[Enter]` when it asks you for the name of the subgraph (it just defaults to the current directory name), and `[Enter]` again if it prompts you to watch the schema file instead of introspection.
 Then, navigate to [`http://localhost:4000`](http://localhost:4000) in your browser and send requests.
 If you make changes to the code, the server should reload.

 ### Through `npm` and `concurrently`